OXID-eSales/github-actions/docs/actions/cleanup_workspace.md

 # cleanup_workspace

+**Discontinued in v5:**

 This action cleans the runner workspace, optionally kills running docker containers and removes finished docker containers and unused images.
 The behaviour can be controlled by its inputs.

+It was never really necessary as each job starts with a clean ephemeral worker.
+Thus, it has ben discontinued in version 5.

 ## Inputs

 **clean_workspace:** *not required*, *default:* true
 The action removes all files and directories in the workspace by default.
 Set to false to skip this step.